 - Must have earned a baccalaureate degree. - Complete an online application for admission. - Submit official transcript(s) of all academic work completed.
 All international transcripts must be verified through one of four organizations: World Education Service (WES), Educational Credential Evaluators (ECE), Global Credential Evaluations, Inc. (GCE) or the Association of Collegiate Registrars and Admissions Officers (AACRAO).
 This verification should include a course-by-course evaluation. - Submit Official Graduate Management Admission Test (GMAT) scores.
-GRE is only accepted with approval of the Program Director. - Submit a resume. - Submit two letters of recommendation completed by persons acquainted with the student's ability for graduate study. - Submit a Statement of Intent that includes the student's philosophy, objectives, and career aspirations.
+GRE is only accepted with approval of the Program Director.
+Due to COVID-19, GMAT and GRE scores are not required for the 2020-2021 academic year. - Submit a resume. - Submit two letters of recommendation completed by persons acquainted with the student's ability for graduate study. - Submit a Personal Statement.
+Please prepare a brief statement explaining why you have chosen to apply to Delaware State University's MBA program, your philosophy, educational objectives and career aspirations.